aistabci/abci-docs/en/docs/abci-cloudstorage/policy.md

 # Access Control (2) - Policy -

-Other than ACL, Access Control Policy is also available to define permisson for ABCI Cloud Storage account and bucket.
+Other than ACL, Access Control Policy is also available to define permission for ABCI Cloud Storage account and bucket.
 Access Control Policy can control accessibility in different ways from the ones ACL offers.
 To use Access Control Policy, Usage Managers Account is necessary.
-If your ABCI Cloud Storage account is Users Account, ask Usage Managers to change the accessibility or to grant you appropreate permission.
+If your ABCI Cloud Storage account is Users Account, ask Usage Managers to change the accessibility or to grant you appropriate permission.

 ## Default Permission